 - The Knowledge Graph panel for brand

-- Twitter cards from the brand’s account
+- Twitter Boxes from the brand’s account

 Now compare this to the search results for a branded keyword (“dollar shave club prices”) for Dollar Shave Club:

 The difference between these results is night and day.
 Gone are the video cards, Twitter cards, Knowledge Graph panel and rich sitelinks.
-What we see now instead are a featured snippet (that links to a Huffington Post article, not the brand’s website) followed by People Also Ask results followed by 10 regular blue links.
+What we see now instead are a Featured Snippet (that links to a Huffington Post article, not the brand’s website) followed by People Also Ask results followed by 10 regular blue links.

 If you look closely you’ll see the result for the Dollar Shave Club website includes sitelinks, but they aren’t rich results (meaning they don’t include the page descriptions) like we see in the Brand SERP.